MarkoSh/wp/wp-content/plugins/autoptimize/readme.txt

 * API: Lots of extra filters, making AO (even) more flexible.
 * Lots of bugfixes and smaller improvements (see [GitHub commit log](https://github.com/futtta/autoptimize/commits/master))
 * tested and confirmed working in WordPress 4.8

+= 2.1.2 =
+* fix for security hash busting AO's cache badly
+* identical to 2.1.0 except for the security fix backported from 2.2.0

 = 2.1.1 =
 * identical to 2.1.0 except for the security fix backported from 2.2.0